 Show All Answers

 In the case of an imminent threat to life or property, emergency removal of dangerous trees may be undertaken prior to receiving a permit.
-If this is the case, you must notify the Planning Department within one working day and apply for a tree removal permit after the fact.
+If this is the case, you must notify the Planning Department within one working day and apply for a tree removal permit within one week.
 Please take photos prior to any emergency removal.
 For more information, contact the Planning Department at 206-368-5440, stop by the Permit Center at City Hall, or print a tree removal permit.